Tingley Field

 Tingley Field (originally named Rio Grande Park) was a baseball stadium in Albuquerque, New Mexico, which served as the home of professional baseball in Albuquerque from 1932 to 1968.
 It could accommodate 5000 fans, with seating for 3000.

-The stadium was located at the intersection of 10th Street and Atlantic Avenue, across the street from the Rio Grande Zoo.
+The stadium was located on the northeast corner of 10th Street and Atlantic Avenue, across the street from the Rio Grande Zoo.

 Design

 Tingley Field had a 3000-seat concrete grandstand with a small pressbox which could accommodate only a few people.
 The outfield wall was built out of adobe.
 There were several light standards and telephone poles within the stadium itself, which occasionally caused problems for outfielders or interfered with potential home runs.
 The park was roughly the same size as Albuquerque Sports Stadium (360 feet to left field, 350 feet to right field, and 425 feet to center), though the exact dimensions vary by source.